ajw108/voice_recognition_package/README.md

 1. corpus.txt

 	corpus.txt is a simple text file with a specific syntax.
 Each line contains one word or phrase that the pocketsphinx software will recognize.
 More information on the specifics of the syntax can be found [here](http://www.speech.cs.cmu.edu/tools/lmtool.html)

+2. RJ.dic

+	RJ.dic is a dictionary file produced by CMU's language model tools that contains all words listed in corpus.txt.
+Each word is broken down into its standard [phonemes](http://en.wikipedia.org/wiki/Phoneme).

+3. RJ.lm

+	RJ.lm is a language model file produced by CMU's language model tools.
+It contains the probabilistic model that determines the likelihood that a given word in corpus.txt was spoken.

+###Starting the Game
+A small amount of setup is required to start the memory game.
+First, if speech recognition is to be used, the sound settings on the computer must be tested and adjusted if necessary.
+The microphone to be used should be tested in its final location as if the game were being played.
+Ubuntu has basic sound options that allow input to be tested.
+Ensure that the microphone is registering a signal that spans most of the range of input volumes when speaking at an acceptable volume.

+Next, the trajectory controller node must be started.
+Currently, this is not done through a .launch file and must be done independently of the memory game.
+The command is:

+	rosrun baxter_tools joint_trajectory_action joint_trajectory_action_server.py

+After this, the file memory.launch will start everything else required.
+The game will begin immediately after entering:

+	roslaunch voice_recogntion memory.launch

+If the memory node shuts down for any reason, the robot will safely move to the rest position before the node stops.